jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

   <div align=center><img width="600" height="450" src="https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/18.jpg"/></div><br/>

-Press "START" button on the PS2 controller to connect with the robot
+Press "START" button on the PS2 controller to connect with the robot.
+If the robot is connected, the servo motors will be fixed.
+If it is not connected, the indicator red light on the PS2 controller will flash on the controller.